|School||Cardiff School of Geography and Planning|

-This module provides an introduction to political geography and its key concepts of place, space and power and how their interrelationships affect and shape contemporary life.
-It explores the key theoretical and empirical issues of relevance to studies in political geography; for example, the interface between politics and the spatiality of government, the rise of the state and its territoriality; the geographical interplay of ideas of national belonging and nationalism; the scalar politics of place, and the inter-state relations – ‘geopolitics’ – that create globally extensive geographies of power.
+This module introduces political geography and explores how its key concepts of place, space and power interrelate in shaping contemporary life.
+We examine key theoretical and empirical issues lying at the core of political geography, including: the interface between politics and the spatiality of government; the rise of the state and its territoriality; the geographical interplay of ideas of national belonging and nationalism; the scalar politics of place; and the inter-state relations – ‘geopolitics’ – that create globally extensive geographies of power.
 The module is delivered through a combination of conceptual and case-study materials with the aim of dramatizing the relevance of political geography to contemporary global issues.

 The module will be delivered through a combination of approaches, including: lectures, seminars, class debates/quizzes, Field Study Visits and guided independent study.

 Whilst studying this module, students will practice and develop the following skills: